 CONGRATULATIONS, YOU HAVE COMPLETED, THE PENTAGRAM, YOUR ADVENTURE CONTINUES IN, MIRE MARE.

 Why didn’t we get to see this potentially awesome game?

-What really affected the production of ‘Mire Mare‘ was that the US Gold takeover occurred much quicker than had been anticipated.
-US Gold were not interested, at least initially, in developing new games under the Ultimate label; instead they wanted access to the back catalogue for their own budget Kixx label.
-The result was that although rumored to be partially coded (the cover art work had even been done), ‘Mire Mare’ was at best incomplete and US Gold subsequently cancelled the game.
+Unfortunately, the US Gold takeover occurred much quicker than had been anticipated.
+US Gold were not interested, at least initially, in developing new games under the Ultimate label; instead they wanted access to the back catalogue for their own budget £2.99 Kixx label.
+The result was that although rumoured to be partially coded (the cover art work had even been done), ‘Mire Mare’ was at best incomplete and US Gold subsequently cancelled the game.